davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/wrapper.rst

-* To get an instance of the e-puck from the pi-puck (soon available)
+* To get an instance of the e-puck from the pi-puck

 .. code-block:: python